ExtremeFLOW/neko/examples/turb_channel/README.md

 - average_fields_in_time, averages a fld series in time
 - average_field_in_space, for channelflow we can directly average in xz
 - postprocess_fluid_stats, computes the mean gradients and the reynolds stresses.

+To see the options for each postprocessing script, run it without any command line arguments, for example: ./average_field_in_space